How to choose an investment that suits you best

 With your investment, you are not only securing returns or interest, but above all you are investing in a project.
 If the project of the company of your choice becomes a success, you will also profit from it.
 So clarify from the outset: What does the company actually intend to do with my money and do I think its plans are realistic?

-First impressions count: Find out about the reason for financing
+2. Find out the reasoning for financing

 For a first impression, we attach a short video to most of the products on our platform.
 Here you can first dive in emotionally.
 Find out whether you find the company likeable, whether the product attracts your interest and whether you feel like supporting the realization of the idea presented.